 University of Sydney takes action against protest organisers

-Following 8 months of investigation, the University finally took disciplinary action against four key organisers of the protest.
-We have not been given details of which ones nor their punishment.
+Following 8 months of investigation, the University finally took disciplinary action against the key organiser of the protest – Maddy Ward.
 See the video announcing this decision.
 When this video was made we were misled by the poorly worded communication from the University and thought four students were to be punished but we have now discovered that only Ward was charged with misconduct, leading to a one semester suspension from her studies.
-Ward has always proudly taken ownership of the protest, is now complaining about “weaponising the university codes of conduct against her”.
+Ward has always proudly taken ownership of the protest, but is now complaining about “weaponising the university codes of conduct against her”.
 That’s pretty funny because it was the authoritarian left that insisted on regulating behaviour on campus – but they don’t like being on the receiving end.

 Political action following Bettina’s protest

 Soon after the Sydney protest, the Federal Government set up an inquiry into free speech at our campuses.
-The French enquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan is urging universities to come on board, with some positive results.
+The French enquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan urged universities to come on board, with some positive results.
 Many universities agreed to implement new free speech codes but it remains to be seen how effective these will be.

 Truth blitz at University of Sydney